The owners of the Mailbox are set to invest heavily in a major redevelopment to capitalise on the renaissance of Birmingham city centre.

 “And we love what that means for the Mailbox.
 The New Street redevelopment is going to be transformational – in fact the evidence is that it has been transformational already.”

-The redevelopment is the first major move by Brockton and Milligan since taking over the Mailbox for £127.1million from Birmingham Development Company in April.
+The redevelopment is the first major move by Brockton and Milligan since taking over the Mailbox for £127.1million from Birmingham Development Company.

 Plans have been drawn up by architect Stanton Williams and work is set to begin in the summer and be completed by spring 2015.